The “Triple Confluence Threat” to Groundwater Quality

 However, more can be done:

-- Farmers and farm organizations should proactively advocate for a solution to a very real conflict between them and their rural residential neighbours.
+• Farmers and farm organizations should proactively advocate for a solution to a very real conflict between them and their rural residential neighbours.
 This solution should give BOTH sides fairness.
-Any solution cannot legitimize or enable the polluting the drinking water of these neighbours.
-But it can include substantial financial support for transitioning to a mutually compatible landuse.
+Any solution cannot legitimize polluting the drinking water of these neighbours.
+But it could bring substantial financial support for transitioning to a mutually compatible landuse.

 Once groundwater contamination leads to health and property damage, further actions may be pursued: